debounce-interrupciones-arduino

 We have two ways to apply debounce.
 By adding electronic devices that filter the signal (hardware debounce) or by modifying our code to eliminate the bounce (software debounce).

-Hardware debounce
+Hardware Debounce

-The connection schematic is as follows.
+The connection diagram is as follows.

 arduino-debounce-hardware